sparkplug23/PulSar/README.md

   * `7_Energy` - All modules that receive energy data from connected hardware, connected via GPIO pins.
   * `8_Displays` - Special drivers for controlling connected displays.
   * `9_Controller` - Bespoke modules which use the other IO modules (eg drivers, sensors and displays) to perform as a unified system.
 Examples include HVAC controllers, which can use any sensor as input to control any driver as output.
 (Note: For simple reactive controls, rules may be used instead.)
+  * `10_ConSpec` - Similar to `9_Controller`, but typically specialised as one off hardware and likely not usuable by others.

 # Module Details